Matthew David Keirans

 Matthew David Keirans (born 1966) is an American criminal who committed a decades-long scheme of identity theft that resulted in the institutionalization and imprisonment of his victim, William Woods.
 Keirans stole Woods's wallet in the late 1980s.
-He used it to assume the other man's identity in a likely bid to escape legal trouble under his real name.
-Keirans built a life under the false name over several decades, including taking out loans, getting married, and obtaining employment.
+He used it to assume the other man's identity, likely in a bid to escape legal trouble under his real name.
+Over several decades, Keirans used the false name to take out loans, apply for a marriage license, and obtain employment.

 Woods, who often experienced homelessness, tried multiple times to reclaim his identity.
 Keirans, however, blocked those attempts by convincing authorities that Woods was the imposter.
 Woods spent five months in a psychiatric hospital, as well as a year in jail, after being wrongly accused of identity theft in 2019.

 In 2023, a detective uncovered Keirans's scheme through DNA evidence that exonerated Woods.
 Keirans pleaded guilty to identity theft, and he was sentenced to 12 years in prison.
 The case received widespread attention, with some observers referring to it as a Kafkaesque miscarriage of justice.